-The intention of the rattan decor was to make you feel like you were on vacation; in fact, whole homes were outfitted with the tropical comfort of rattan and cane pieces.
-Amazingly, rattan and cane furniture continue to be mass produced, to the delight of the 80s fans.
+The rattan decor was intended to make you feel like you were on vacation; in fact, whole homes were outfitted with the tropical comfort of rattan and cane pieces.
+Amazingly, rattan and cane furniture continue to be mass-produced, to the delight of the 80s fans.

 Most 80s decorators would not dream of finishing a room without wallpaper, while some homeowners in the 90s could not wait to remove it.
 The key is to use an updated pattern in a small dose - like in a powder room or on a bedroom accent wall.
 Floral wallpaper is proving particularly popular with designers.